How to Measure Contact Angle on Convex and Concave Surfaces

 How to Bond PTFE to Anything

-Polytetrafluoroethylene or PTFE is a very common material in wide use among almost every major industry.
-This ultra-lubricious and multi-use fluoropolymer touches everyone from aerospace and automotive industries (as an insulating cover on cabling) to musical instrument maintenance (it’s found in...
+Polytetrafluoroethylene, or PTFE, is a very common material widely used in almost every major industry.
+This ultra-lubricious and multi-use fluoropolymer touches everyone from the aerospace and automotive industries (as an insulating cover on cabling) to musical instrument maintenance (it’s found...

 Read